into the wreck

 'One of literature's major new talents' OBSERVER

 Susannah Dickey is a writer from Derry.
 She is the author of two novels, Tennis Lessons (2020) and Common Decency (2022), which was an Irish Waterstones Book of the Month.
-Her debut poetry collection, ISDAL, was a Guardian and Irish Times Book of the Year and was shortlisted for the Forward Prize for Best First Collection and the John Pollard Prize.
-She lives in Hertfordshire.
+Her debut poetry collection, ISDAL, was a Guardian and Irish Times Book of the Year, was shortlisted for the Forward Prize for Best First Collection and the John Pollard Prize, and won the inaugural PEN Heaney Prize.
+She lives in Belfast.